Highly Adaptive Principal Component Regression: PCHAL and PCHAR

 Consequently, the eigenvectors of $K$ are obtained by permuting those of $A$.
 In particular, an orthonormal eigenbasis of $A$ is given by the discrete sine vectors

 with eigenvalues

 Therefore,

-\end{theorem} There is a surprising fact that the eigensystem belong to the covariance matrix of a random walk.
-A proof of this eigensystem and discussions are given in \cite{trench1999eigenvalues}; for completeness, we include in a self-contained derivation in Appendix \ref{thm:hal_gram_eigs}.
-Figure~\ref{fig:eigenvectors} overlays the leading eigenvectors of $HH^\top$ with their closed-form discrete sine eigenfunctions.
+\end{theorem} There is a striking connection between our Gram matrix and classical Gaussian-process theory.
+In the special case considered here, the relevant eigensystem is exactly that of the covariance matrix of a random walk, with continuum analogue given by the covariance kernel \(\min(s,t)\) of Brownian motion.
+The latter has the well-known Karhunen--Lo\`eve expansion in the sine basis, and the discrete matrix \(A_{ij}=\min(i,j)\) inherits the corresponding discrete sine eigenstructure \citep{pavliotis2014stochastic}.
+A proof of this discrete eigensystem, together with further discussion, is given in \citep{trench1999eigenvalues}; for completeness, we also provide a self-contained derivation in Appendix~\ref{app:hal-gram-eigs}.
+Figure~\ref{fig:eigenvectors} overlays the leading eigenvectors of \(HH^\top\) with their closed-form discrete sine counterparts.